Angle Grinder vs Die Grinder: What to Know Before You Buy

 - Two-position auxiliary handle

-Best for: General metal grinding, cutting rebar, rust removal, tile cutting with diamond blade.
+Best for: General metal grinding, cutting rebar, rust removal, tile cutting with diamond blade, surface prep before welding or painting.

 Best Value: Makita 9557PBX1 4-1/2-Inch Angle Grinder